-Proper maintenance can reduce the chances of damage to two way radios, making them last as long as possible.
+Proper maintenance and storage can reduce the chances of damage to two way radios, making them last as long as possible.
 Daily maintenance of the handset as well as good battery practices can also indirectly help with sound quality.

 With these tips for two-way radio maintenance, your communication will continue seamlessly for the estimated five to seven years that your radios are expected to last.

 - Turn radios off when charging.

 - Clean radios with a microfiber cloth and a little water.
 The cloth’s soft texture will wipe away dirt and smudges without damaging the unit.
 For more stubborn stains and marks, use a damp cloth and wipe until radios are clean.

 - Don’t hold or grab radios by the antenna.
 Consistently using the antenna as a handle will eventually affect transmission and reception.

 - Only use batteries and chargers that are compatible with the device.
 Once you’ve identified accessories designed and specified for your unit, keep them dry and only charge as needed.
 Overcharging batteries can decrease their lifespan.